shuangxu96/best_metric_marker/README.md

 best_metric_marker(data, num_metrics);
 ```

-Of course, it also provides options to custom the marker styles and Excel formats.
+Of course, it also provides options to customize the marker styles and Excel formats.
 Please see the following examples
 for more insights.

 ## Example 1 (multiple datasets, multiple metrics)